globaldothealth/isaric/docs/guide.md

 ## combinedTypes

 combinedType fields are also described in the [adtl specification file](https://github.com/globaldothealth/adtl/blob/main/docs/specification.md).
-For ISARIC, it is particularly important to note the differences between `any` and `firstNonNull` and how they should be applied; they are therefore also described here.
+For clinical data, it is particularly important to note the differences between `any` and `firstNonNull` and how they should be applied; they are therefore also described here.

 **any**: If any of the fields listed are non-null (truthy), the attribute will be set to `True`.
 Otherwise, it will be set to `False`; *even if all the fields given as options are `None`*.